CalebSkinner1/FantasyDynasty/README.md

 - Discount future seasons at 5% annually

 ### Outputs
-- Posterior samples of future value (with uncertainty quanification)
+- Posterior samples of future value (with uncertainty quantification)
 - Future Value is median of simulated output over 8-year horizon

 ### Files